manaakiwhenua/agent_template/README.md

 After installing and starting the NetLogo application, `ABM4CSL.nlogo` can be opened from the "File" menu.

-Further example files in the repository, in `netlogo/gis_data` and `netlogo/land_use_parameters`, enable initialising some model data from external data sets.
+Further example files in the repository, in `netlogo/test/gis/` and `netlogo/test/landuse/` directories, enable initialising some model data from external data sets.

 ## User guide
 ### Model setup